Emergency Communication Satellite Launches in June 2025

 In Project phase 1, we proposed the investigation and prototyping of a humanitarian low-cost open source satellite based communication system to mitigate the impacts of global catastrophes and satisfy UN Early Warning System goals for poor countries facing natural disasters.
 The design would also serve to help All-Fed to distribute information in a global catastrophe, via The Archive project.

-This satellite is capable of broadcasting emergency information directly to cell phones globally (no cell plan required) in L-band (via LTE MBMS), via LoRA, and Bluetooth Low Energy, as well as more traditional VHF/UHF channels.
+This satellite is capable of broadcasting emergency information directly to cell phones globally (no cell plan required) in L-band (via LTE MBMS), via LoRA, and Bluetooth Low Energy, as well as to radios on more traditional VHF/UHF channels.
 We are working on a partnership to include ability to broadcast over GPS signals to all capable GPS devices as well.

-We received ~$700k in funding and our initial prototype satellite is slated to be launched in June 2025 on SpaceX Transporter 14.
+Our initial prototype satellite is slated to be launched in June 2025 on SpaceX Transporter 14.

 The image you see above is our custom redundant satellite bus for the test satellite - the production version of the cad design below.